eschafer/javascript-style-guide/README.md

 * Never use the primitive wrapper types, such as `String`, to create new objects.
 * Never use `eval()`.
 * Never use the `with` statement.
-This statement isn’t available in strict mode and likely won’t be available in future ECMAScript editions.
+This statement isn't available in strict mode and likely won't be available in future ECMAScript editions.